Tenere 700: 2026 Vancouver Motorcycle Show Yamaha Tenere 700 World Raid Reveal

 2026 Vancouver Motorcycle Show Yamaha Tenere 700 World Raid Reveal

 Yamaha had a surprise reveal of the 1st Tenere 700 World Raid availability in Canada at this year's motorcycle show at 5 pm Friday Jan 16 with an attractive Redline White colour scheme to accompany the Midnight Black model.
 It has not been verified if North American World Raid models will continue to be assembled in Yamaha's facility in Saint-Quentin, France, which produces most non-North American Tenere 700 models, or if some production will be shifted to their Iwata, Japan facilities.
 Just as with the original North American Tenere 700 release in 2020, Canada will get the bike 1st, followed shortly after by the USA with estimated delivery in June 2026 of limited stock in both countries.
-Price is $16,999 + $1,000 Freight & PDI = $17,999 equating to an estimated out the door price of $20,158.88 (as per Yamaha Canada website, pricing in Canadian dollars) via a non-refundable $1,000 pre-order deposit until March 02, 2026 or order capacity is filled.
+Price is $16,999 + $1,000 Freight & PDI = $17,999 equating to an estimated out the door price of $20,158.88 (as per Yamaha Canada website in Canadian dollars) via a non-refundable $1,000 pre-order deposit until March 02, 2026 or order allocation is filled.
+Update: as of Jan 30/26 the Canadian allotment for the early deposit program has already been filled.

 2026 World Raid Features

-• revised, lower, 1.5 kg (3.3 lb) lighter dual inter-connected aluminum tanks with 23 litres (5 UK or 6 US gallons) capacity for an advertised 500 km (310 mile) range, locking flush mount caps for improved centralized center of gravity
+• revised, 1.5 kg (3.3 lb) lighter dual inter-connected aluminum tanks with 23 litres (5 UK or 6 US gallons) capacity for an advertised 500 km (310 mile) range, locking flush mount caps & lower positioning for improved centralized mass & lower center of gravity

-• improvements to the frame with less weight, optimized strength & rigidity
+• improvements to the frame for less weight + optimized strength & rigidity

 • 16 step adjustable steering damper